jon-brandy/hackthebox/Categories/Sherlocks/BFT/README.md

 ## STEPS:
 1. In this task we're given a MFT file which we can analyze using MFT Explorer.
+But I prefer to analyze it by converting the raw MFT file to a .csv format.
+2. Then analyze the CSV file with MFT Explorer or Timeline Explorer (both can be used to analyze the .csv file).
+3. To convert the raw MFT file to .csv format, you can either use `analyzeMFT` or `MFTECmD.exe`.
+Both also can be used for the same purpose.

 > 1ST QUESTION --> ANS:

 ![image](https://github.com/jon-brandy/hackthebox/assets/70703371/c6838e00-5a77-458f-ab52-7d544a525ebe)

-2. Now let's convert the mft.raw file to a csv file using `MFTECmD.exe`.
+4. For this writeup, I used `MFTECmD.exe` to convert the raw MFT to .csv file.

 > Converting mft.raw file to .csv file.

 ![image](https://github.com/jon-brandy/hackthebox/assets/70703371/a5a79e2f-1029-4a2c-9df4-ed1ea2968957)

+5. Now let's upload it to `Timeline Explorer`.